Hi, my name is Alix, from Boston.

 The trip will be exploring cities I’ve have never been to, revisiting the loved ones, and testing myself.

 This blog will be a hobby for me.
 A place for me to learn practice my HTML, dedicate time to understanding marketing techniques, website design, and most importantly, to keep writing.
 Through therapy I’ve seen the impact of reflective writing and progress in my quest to be forever learning.

 Follow the current Adventure:

 My instagram story is at @cruushlife

-Now: June — back in Boston and writing about traveling and working for Audley Travel where I specialize in building tailor-made trips to Thailand and Indonesia.
+Now: June — back in Boston and writing about traveling and working for Audley Travel where I specialize in building tailor-made trips to Italy, Thailand and Indonesia.
 Always looking for a challenge and meeting a stranger, message me if you are in Boston. 🙂